AdoriZahard/hi3er/docs/index.md

 **Blessing of First Journey**: When switching to Herrscher Form, increase DMG taken by all enemies by 40% for 5s and gain 4 Pristine Crystals.
 Charged ATKs in Herrscher of Human Form and Ultimate Evasion Skill in Herrscher of Origin Form will clear all Pristine Crystals to deal 1200% x 4 ATK of Ice DMG. | No

 !!! note
-    Ballista build only requires 2 Ego signets.
-As such, this doesn't use the double reroll start.
+    Ballista build only requires 2 Ego signets, allowing the opportunity for HoE to do Griseo Red Paint start instead.

-####<p align="center">Kalpas - Signet of Decimation (1st Core)</p>
+####<p align="center">Aponia - Signet of Discipline (1st Core)</p>

 !!! note
-    Ideal Order from F1-F7: Kalpas 1F, Vill-V or Aponia 2F, Kalpas 1 Core by F4, shop by F5 or F6, complete V-V and Aponia 2nd Cores by F7 double.
+    Ideal Order from F1-F7: Reroll start for Griseo Red Paint at F2 into Aponia's Basic ATK or SP Regen at F3, finish Aponia 2nd Core by F4 Doubles, grab Aponia's Breach at F5, go shop F6 and get either of Kalpas' DMG Boosts or Sakura's DMG boosts or Vill-V's Spider Web and Pendulum, then grab Aponia's remaining 2 Penance and TDM Taken from F7, preferentially with +2 (use 3* Remembrance Sigil Abuse).
+Can also upgrade Aponia's Basic ATK to +3.

 Signet | Priority
 - | :----:
-**Blade, Grave and Scar**: Every 100 HP loss boosts Total DMG by 1.0%. | 1st **Bone, Blood and Ribbon**: Every 100 HP loss boosts Physical & Elemental DMG by 0.8%. | 2nd **Path, Misfortune and Written Fate**: Max HP increases by 25%. | 3rd **Desireless, Mindless and Homeless**: Losing HP boosts Total DMG taken by all enemies by 25% for 8s. | Optional **Nexus Signet 1: Fight, Struggle, and Decimation** |
+**First, No Betrayal**: Exhortation increases by 5 per second and caps at 200.
+Basic ATK's Total DMG increases by 0.3% of Exhortation.
+Triggering Ultimate Evasion Skill reduces 50% Exhortation. | 1st
+**Third, No Brutality**: Exhortation increases by 5 per second and caps at 200.
+Valkyrie has bonus SP regen per second equal to 1% of Exhortation.
+Reaching 160 combo reduces 50% Exhortation. | 2nd
+**Fifth, No Falsehood**: Valkyrie starts with 70 bonus Exhortation.
+Whenever Exhortation is reduced, enemies take 25% bonus Total DMG for 5s.
+Can be refreshed. | 3rd
+**Nexus Signet 2: You Shall Receive Disciplines' Blessing** |
+**You Shall Follow Good**: You Shall Know Your Sins' Total DMG dealt increases 40% and increases Physical and Elemental Breach by 0.25% of Exhortation for 6s upon hitting an enemy.
+Triggering it again resets the duration. | 1st
+**You Shall Answer Prayers**: Triggering You Shall Know Your Sins causes the Valkyrie to enter Penance for 8s.
+In Penance, the Valkyrie takes 30% less Total DMG and deals 40% more Physical and Elemental DMG to enemies.
+Valkyrie deals 800% ATK of Adaptive DMG to attacking enemies when hit; CD: 5s.
+Triggering it again resets the duration. | 2nd
+**You Shall Punish Evil**: Enemies struck by You Shall Know Your Sins two or more times take 40% more Total DMG.
+5 SP is restored when these enemies are hit by You Shall Know Your Sins. | 3rd

 !!! note
-    Why Kalpas 1?
-Simply because it has the small added bonus of Fire DMG to aid a little with your already shitton overloaded damage.
-Kalpas2 doesn't really give anything.
+    Basic ATK is the highest priority to upgrade +3 alongside Griseo's Red Paint.

 ####<p align="center">Vill-V - Signet of Helix (2nd Core)</p>